dhyantsoni/PatchWise/README.md

 - `--model`: Specify the AI model to use for code review. (default: `openai/Pro`).
 - `--provider`: The base URL for the AI model API. (default: `https://api.openai.com/v1`)
 - `--api-key`: The API key for the AI model API.
-If not provided, it will be read from the `OPENAI_API_KEY` environment variable.
+If not provided, it will be read from the `MODEL_API_KEY` environment variable.

 ### Logging Options